EnerBank Blog

 Give Sneak Peeks

 Have a new product or service you’re going to be introducing?
-Give customers who have followed you on social media or have signed up for your email list a special sneak peek before it goes out to the general public.
+Give customers who follow you on social media or get your emails a special sneak peek before it goes public.
 You could also give priority booking for customers who have already completed a job with you to encourage people to stay subscribed or continue to follow you.